JavierCrisostomo/sandbox-javaee-tomcat-embedded/README.md

 # Sandbox Java EE

+A sandbox Java EE web application using Java, Maven, Apache Tomcat Embedded, and SQLite.

+#### Add Project into Eclipse Workspace
+01.00 Go to File > Import...
+02.00 Go to General > Existing Projects into Workspace
+03.00 SELECT "Select root directory:"
+03.01 SELECT "Browse..."

+#### Java EE with Embedded Apache Tomcat (Eclipse Clean and Rebuild)
+01.00 DELETE files under C:\Projects\Eclipse_Workspace\SandboxJavaEE8AndTomcat9\target
+02.00 OPEN Eclipse
+03.00 Go to Project > Clean...
+04.00 SELECT your project in the "Package Explorer" view
+05.00 Go to Run > Run As > Maven build...
+06.01 INPUT "package" for "Goals:"
+06.02 SELECT Run
+07.00 If failed, then repeat steps 03.00 to 06.02

+#### Java EE with Embedded Apache Tomcat (Eclipse Debugging)
+01.00 OPEN Eclipse
+02.00 SELECT your project in the "Package Explorer" view
+03.00 Go to Run > Debug As > Java Application
+04.00 FIND your "public static void main" method (eg "Application - web") for the "Select Java Application" dialog

 Contributions are welcome.
 Feel free to submit issues if you run into problems or you have suggestions on how to improve it!

 Created by [William Chang](http://williamchang.org).